-The North Blackpool Pond Trail aims to protect the wildlife of a green corridor in North Blackpool and to make the area accessible by all.
+North Blackpool Pond Trail aims to protect the wildlife of a green corridor in North Blackpool, and to make the area accessible by all.

-The aim has been to encourage local people to get involved and to spend more time in the natural environment.
+The aim is to encourage local people to get involved and to spend more time in the natural environment.

-The conservation work on the Pond Trail has been achieved by the work of Blackpool Conservation Team (a partnership between Groundwork and Blackpool Council), which includes members of the Friends Group.
+The conservation work has been achieved by the work of Blackpool Conservation Team (a partnership between Groundwork and Blackpool Council), which includes members of the Friends Group.